For important instructions and day-wise schedule of workshops, please see the Workshops Schedule & Instructions page

 This workshop is intended to identify synergies between ecological and social science research, as well as to contrast the types of questions that these disciplines seek to answer.
 This workshop is as much about what not to use social science for, as it is about how social science can improve ecological understandings and conservation outcomes.
 The idea is to develop more opportunities for interdisciplinary research by introducing workshop participants to the diversity of social science research and methods.

-Spiders are very poorly documented in India and with large geographical region and habitat diversity in India, thousands of spiders are still waiting to be discovered and described.
+Spiders are very much part of our daily life but remain unnoticed as most of them are small in size and do not interfere in our routine except for expanding their cob-web to maximum area in house and garden.
+Result of which, spiders are poorly documented in India and with large geographical region and habitat diversity in India, thousands of spiders are still waiting to be discovered and described.
 To achieve this goal, we need many young minds to take up spider as research topics and help us in documenting the spider diversity in India.
-Though in recent years, interest to know about spiders among researchers as well as armatures have notably increased.
+Though in recent years, interest in observing and studying spiders by amateur and researchers have increased.
 Due to lack of a good pictorial guide for identification of spiders, most of the spider remains unidentified.
 This workshop aims to expose students to different groups of spiders and teach basic techniques of collection, preservation and identification of spiders.
-Also, gaps and lacunae in this field will be addressed with prospects of research career on this group.
+Also, gaps and lacunae in this field will be addressed with prospectus of research career on this group.

 Our team members have been studying human large carnivore interactions in varied landscapes of India namely Himachal Pradeesh (where lot of leopard and human deaths occur every year), Northern West Bengal (where workers in tea estates get into conflict scenarios with leopards and elephants, Mumbai (which is an unique Urban habitat where leopards come in contact with city dwellers) and from western Maharashtra and northern Karnataka (where we have negative interactions between wolves and nomadic pastoralist / herders).